joeisdone/joeisdone.github.io/independents.md

 It seems that these voters are “swingy” and should be a focus for a campaign to capture.

 With that, we dive into the crosstabs.
-Keep in mind that the VBM independents are **expected** to exhibit a "bluer" bias, per polls showing 47% of Biden supporters wanting to vote by mail versus less than 20% of Trump supporters.
+Keep in mind that the VBM independents are **expected** to exhibit a "bluer" bias, per polls showing 47% of Biden supporters wanting to vote by mail versus ~20% of Trump supporters.

 # Age and gender